saathiiapp/saathii_backend_fastapi/docs/docs/api/presence-status.md

 ### Busy Status
 - `is_busy: true` - User is in a call or unavailable
 - `is_busy: false` - User is available for calls
-- `busy_until` - Optional expiration time for busy status
+- `wait_time` - Optional expected call duration in minutes

 ## Real-time Updates